kubernetes-sigs/cli-utils/docs/prune.md

 ```
 Then the output of the kustomization directory will contain a ConfigMap resource named `prune-cm-name`, which contains a list of all resources in this kustomization directory.

-When resources are removed from this kustomization directory, the `prune-cm-name` will contains a different list of resources.
+When resources are removed from this kustomization directory, the `prune-cm-name` will contain a different list of resources.
 The `prune` compares the old list with the new list to get a diff and deletes the obsolete resources.

 The [hello](../config/helloWithInventory) example contains a `kustomization.yaml` with an `inventory` field.
 Apply it by
 ```